creativescala/doodle/docs/src/pages/concepts/picture-object.md

 circle[Algebra, Drawing](100)
 ```

 Both of these methods create a `Picture`.
-If we were to call the `Shape` algebra directly we'd end up with a `Drawing`, which is usually not what we want, so Doodle adds this convenience for the API it expects you to use.
+Calling the `Shape` algebra directly produces a `Drawing`, which is usually not what we want, so Doodle adds this convenience for the API it expects you to use.